apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/pagination/pagination-other.md

 extend type UserConnection @typePolicy(embeddedFields: "edges")
 ```

-> This can also be done programmatically by configuring the `ApolloStore` with an [`EmbeddedFieldsProvider`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-embedded-fields-provider/index.html?query=interface%20EmbeddedFieldsProvider) implementation.
+> This can also be done programmatically by configuring the cache with an [`EmbeddedFieldsProvider`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-embedded-fields-provider/index.html?query=interface%20EmbeddedFieldsProvider) implementation.

 Now that we have the metadata and embedded fields in place, we can implement the `RecordMerger` (simplified for brevity):